 After a rollercoaster of a fight, it looks like we have a winner (just): MailChimp!

 But if you’re considering ConvertKit vs MailChimp, is it really the right tool for your email marketing strategy?

 Here’s my take on it.
 MailChimp is packed with some decent features, although at times you do get the feeling that they’ve simply added on new features instead of taking the time to update older ones.
 It leaves you with a lot of confusing options that could really be simplified into a much more streamlined experience.

-But, on sheer number of features alone, MailChimp do beat ConvertKit.
-However, if certain features are important to you (e.g. automation, simple list management), then ConvertKit do a much better job of these.
+But, based on the sheer number of features alone, MailChimp do beat ConvertKit.
+However, if certain features are important to you (e.g. simple list management and support), then ConvertKit do a much better job of these.

 At the end of the day, though, price is probably one of the most important deciding factors, and I’m not sure if the relatively high price of either of these tools is justified.
-You’ll find that similarly-featured tools like MailerLite are much cheaper, and that for the premium you pay for ConvertKit, you’ll be able to afford more powerful tools like ActiveCampaign or GetResponse.
+You’ll find that similarly-featured tools like MailerLite are much cheaper (see our MailerLite vs ConvertKit comparison for more details) and that for the premium you pay for ConvertKit, you’ll be able to afford more powerful tools like ActiveCampaign or GetResponse.

 So, for all the hype around these tools, neither would really be my first choice for an email marketing service.
 But maybe that’s just me.
 If you’re still interested, you can give both ConvertKit and MailChimp a try for free – maybe you’ll find some hidden gems that I didn’t.
 And if so, please let me know about it in the comments below.

-July 29 2019 – Deliverability averages including latest round of testing
+29 July, 2019 - Deliverability averages updated to include the latest round of testing